Small-large subgroups of locally compact Abelian Polish groups: Null but non-meager subgroups

-First we show that $G'/C$ has a null but non-meager subgroup, say $H/C$, where $C \leq H \leq G'$.
-In case $\eqref{a}$, using \cite[Theorem 2.3]{small-large}, there is a null non-meager subgroup $L \leq \mathbb{R}$.
-Then the Haar measure is the Lebesuge measure on the real line (up to a positive multiplicative constant), and after identifying the circle group with $[0,1)$, the Haar measure on it coincides with the Lebesgue measure restricted to the unit interval.
+In case $\eqref{a}$, first, consider the null non-meager subgroup $L \leq \mathbb{R}$ given by \cite[Theorem 2.3]{small-large}.
+Recall that the Haar measure is the Lebesgue measure on the real line (up to a positive multiplicative constant).
+After identifying the circle group with $[0,1)$, the Haar measure on it coincides with the Lebesgue measure restricted to the unit interval.
 Therefore the set